These bookshelves are designed to last your entire life

 “We found customers use shelves in a lot of different ways.
 It’s about displaying who they are,” Hoff says.
 “It should be elegant and simple but also be a canvas or backdrop for the things in your life that you want to show off or display, things that are about you.”
 The bookcase also includes a simple wall-anchoring system that uses velcro, two screws, and a wall bracket to ensure that it will never tip over.

-The Shelves are the latest product from the Detroit-based furniture company, which launched in 2014 with a single table leg that could turn any surface into a functional table.
+These shelves are the latest product from the Detroit-based furniture company, which launched in 2014 with a single table leg that could turn any surface into a functional table.
 Now, Floyd sells several groups of products, including a platform bed, a sofa, a lamp, and a table.
 The company wants to encourage people to keep their furniture for a very long time; any product you buy from the company will continue to be available for years, unlike most furniture companies that cycle through new products each season.

 “People can feel confident that they can buy one unit now, and come back in two years when they move, and buy add-on units so the shelf can grow with them,” Hoff says.